 Living with type 1 diabetes is not easy at all.
 Especially if you are a young girl/boy.
 I was 6 years old when I was diagnosed with diabetes.
 And the only thing I remember is the doctors didn’t allow me to eat sweets.
 At that age, it is hard to accept that situation.
 I remember how scary and difficult it sounded to me.

-Besides the fact that diabetes has taken me to scary, difficult, and painful places, but it also has taught me valuable lessons:
+Besides the fact that diabetes has taken me to scary, challenging, and painful places, but it also has taught me valuable lessons:

 The things diabetes has thought me